adhearsion/adhearsion-website/views/docs/call-controllers.md

 ## Callbacks

 Finally, it is possible to define callbacks to be executed at various stages of a call, or in response to certain events.
-These are before_call and after_call, they are class methods, and they take either a block or a symbol (called as an instance method) like so:
+These are `before_call` and `after_call`, they are class methods, and they take either a block or a symbol (called as an instance method) like so:

 lib/super_secret_project_call.rb: